jrtashjian/postmark-codeigniter-spark/README.md

 ###Sending an Email

 The great thing about extending the Core CI_Email class is the ability to not have to change the way you use the class!
 The only difference is that you will be calling functions as $this->postmark->function_name() instead of $this->email->function_name().

-##Contact

-If you'd like to request an update, report bugs or contact me for any other reason, email me at [jrtashjian@gmail.com](mailto:jrtashjian@gmail.com)